Fertility Specialist

 • What diagnostic tests do you recommend for us?

-• What are the available treatment options, and what are their success rates?
+• What are the available treatment options, and their success rates?

-• What are the potential risks and side effects of the recommended treatments?
+• What are the risks and side effects of the treatments?

 • What lifestyle changes can we make to enhance our fertility?